(Columbus, Indiana, December 31, 1888 – Cincinnati, Ohio, February 21, 1966).1

 24 The 211 Squadron record book at the National Archives in London, which might include relevant information, is currently (July 2020) unavailable to me.
 The plane serial number is taken from the relevant entry in Henshaw, The Sky Their Battlefield II.

-25 “211 Squadron in World War I”; “Victor Adolphus Fair.
-M.C.”; “DH 9 losses on the 29th September 1918”; these web pages may all be drawing on the same (unnamed) primary source.
-See relevant entry in Henshaw, The Sky Their Battlefield II for the take-off time.
+25 On the lack of escort, see Clark, et al., “211 Squadron in World War I”; “Victor Adolphus Fair.
+M.C.”; and “DH 9 losses on the 29th September 1918”; Clark had access to the relevant documents at the National Archives in London.
+See the relevant entry in Henshaw, The Sky Their Battlefield II, for the take-off time.

 26 “Small Chance Lieut.
 Mooney is Alive Now.”